Skip to Content

 Azure AD Graph deprecation

-The Azure AD Graph is deprecated and will be fully retired on June 30, 2025.
 If you previously configured your app registration with Azure AD Graph, you must migrate the app registration to Microsoft Graph before February 1, 2025.
-App registrations that have not been migrated by February 1, 2025 will receive an error when making requests.
+App registrations that are not migrated by February 1, 2025 will receive an error when making requests.

 Prerequisites